plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Learn more in: "[How to track, identify and fix 404 error pages on your website](https://plausible.io/blog/track-404-errors)"

-## How to serve our script as a first-party connection from your domain name
+## Serve the script as a first-party connection from your domain name

 If you'd like to serve our script as a first party connection from your subdomain (such as plausible.yourdomain.com or stats.yourdomain.com), you need to enable the custom domain feature in your Plausible Analytics account.
 We offer a quick and easy way to do that.
 Here's how: